The Best Hot Springs Near Boise

 How to get to The Springs from Boise

 Luckily, The Springs is one of the closest hot springs to Boise.
-Located 45 minutes away from Downtown Boise, you’ll drive north on Highway 21 towards Idaho City.
+Located 45 minutes away from Downtown Boise, you’ll drive north on Highway 21 toward Idaho City.
 Look for their sign on the left, just past mile marker 37.
 If you find yourself in the town of Idaho City, you’ve gone a mile too far!

 Are The Springs in Idaho City family-friendly?

 Yes!
 In fact, visiting The Springs is one of our favorite things to do in Boise with kids.
-Wednesday through Friday is adults only, and all other days are open to children.
-The Springs are closed on Tuesdays.
+Wednesday through Friday is for adults only, and all other days are open to children.
+The Springs is closed on Tuesdays.
 We chose to visit on a Sunday, which is their official “family day.”
 It means kids can be kids, and no one will judge you for it.
 They also extend special pricing that day, making it more affordable for the entire family to come.

 In addition, they put out fun pool toys and floaties for the kids to enjoy.
 Our two-year-old loved it and once again had a small meltdown when we left.